Data-Wrangling-with-JavaScript/nodejs-memory-test/README.md

 There is also a related [blog post](http://www.the-data-wrangler.com/nodejs-memory-limits/) and [video](https://www.youtube.com/watch?v=FvAghuKuak8).

-To keep up with my work please follow @ashleydavis75 on Twitter or sign up for my email list on my blog [The Data Wrangler](http://www.the-data-wrangler.com/).
+To keep up with my work please follow @ashleydavis75 on Twitter or sign up to the email list on my blog [The Data Wrangler](http://www.the-data-wrangler.com/).

 ---